Bantayan Island Philippines Travel Guide

 A bamboo boardwalk winds through a dense mangrove forest.
 Take note of the ecosystem, which hosts marine species and birds, and secures from erosion.
 A peaceful place for walks and bird spotting.

 A popular day trip.
 This little, privately owned islet boasts pristine white sands and clear turquoise waters.
-Excellent for swimming and snorkeling.
-A postcard-perfect tropical paradise; an entrance fee applies for upkeep.
+Excellent for water fun like swimming and snorkeling.
+A postcard-perfect tropical paradise; an admission fee applies for upkeep.

 A larger, less developed island near Bantayan.
 It possesses a rustic and adventurous escape for untouched beauty.
 Uncrowded beaches and a simpler way of life.
 Accessible via chartered boat.